Apress/abap-in-eclipse-abap/README.md

 [comment]: #cover
 ![Cover image](9781484269626.jpg)

+#Installation

-Download the files as a zip using the green button, or clone the repository to your machine using Git.
+1. Use abapGit and clone the repository https://github.com/fidley/ADT-Classic-Outline-Backend/ to your system

-## Releases

-Release v1.0 corresponds to the code in the published book, without corrections or updates.

-## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.
+2. Install ADT Classic Outline from http://abapblog.com/eclipse/plugin/ABAPFavorites/ by using install new software function in Eclipse
+(soon also on Eclipse Marketplace)